tphayes7/Primes_Class/Methodology and Conclusions.md

 5. From 13 to 17 skips 4.
 6. From 17 to 19 skips 2.

 So we've established a pattern of adding 2, then 4, then 2, then 4, and we have to start the loop at 5.
 Unfortunately, I know of no way to have the iterator oscillate between +2 and +4 (if anyone has any ideas, please share).
 What I decided to do instead was set an oscillating flag, and then when the flag was set I'd add an extra 2 to the iterator.
-I knew this was an extra calculation on each iteration of the loop, but I was hoping it would still be more efficient than only skipping multiples of 2 (see Testing and Conclusions section to see how that turned out).
+I knew this was an extra calculation on each iteration of the loop, but I was hoping it would still be more efficient than only skipping multiples of 2 (see Testing and Conclusions sections to see how that turned out).
 Here's what that looks like:

 ```
     public static int isPrime(long toCheck)